idokutela/rum-native/README.md

 ## Why?

-`re-natal` is awesome, but I always have the feeling that one needs a lot of magic going on.
+`re-natal` is awesome, but I always feels a little too magical for my taste.
 Also, it uses `lein`, and I want to use `shadow-cljs`.

 ## If I’m starting a new react native project.